SupDanil/CoreAPP/README.md

-# First try to do CoreApp
+# First try to do ASP.net Core App